horker/oxyplotcli2/docs/md/New-OxyScatterErrorSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.ScatterErrorSeries object that represents a series for scatter plots with the possibility to display error bars.
+Returns an object that represents a series for scatter plots with the possibility to display error bars.